m-barthelemy/DockerSwift/README.md

           labels: ["label1": "value1", "label2": "value2"]
       ),
       hostConfig: .init(
+          // Memory the container is allocated when starting
+          memoryReservation: .mb(64),
           // Maximum memory the container can use
-          memoryLimit: memory,
+          memoryLimit: .mb(128) // 128MB,
-          // Memory the container is allocated when starting
-          memoryReservation: memory/2,
           // Needs to be either disabled (-1) or be equal to, or greater than, `memoryLimit`
-          memorySwap: Int64(memory),
+          memorySwap: .mb(128),
           // Let's publish the port we exposed in `config`
           portBindings: [.tcp(80): [.publishTo(hostIp: "0.0.0.0", hostPort: 8000)]]
       )